Julia Klöckner: Role in national politics

 In 2003, Klöckner was elected to the federal board of the Frauen Union, a national organization for CDU women.
 In addition she became a deputy member in the board of the European People's Party.
 On 14 May 2007 she became the deputy chairwoman of the CDU Commission on the "Preservation of the Creation: Climatic, Environmental and Consumer Protection", where she led the Sub-Commission on Consumer Protection.

 At the 23rd national CDU party conference on 15 November 2010, Klöckner became a member of the CDU Präsidium or steering committee with 94.43% of the votes, the highest number of votes out of all 40 candidates.
 On 4 December 2012 she was elected as one of five deputy chairpersons of the national CDU party with 92.92% of the votes (once again the best result), serving alongside Volker Bouffier, Armin Laschet, Thomas Strobl and Ursula von der Leyen.

 Following the 2013 federal elections, Klöckner was part of the CDU/CSU team in the negotiations with the SPD on a coalition agreement for the third government of Chancellor Angela Merkel.
 By 2016, she was widely seen by commentators as having quietly positioned herself as a leading candidate to replace Merkel.

+From 2018 to 2021, Klöckner served as agriculture minister in Merkel's third government.
+In 2025, she was elected as president of the Bundestag after gaining the support of 382 MPs as against 204 negative votes and 31 abstentions.